spences10/scottspence.com/copy/lets-work-together.md

 ## What can an expert Svelte and SvelteKit Developer Advocate do for you?

-With almost 20 years of experience in the tech industry, including 8 years of hands-on web and fullstack development, I offer more than just coding skills.
+With <DD date='2004-06-15' /> of experience in the tech industry, including <DD date='2016-06-15' /> of hands-on web and fullstack development, I offer more than just coding skills.
 My proficiency lies in empowering teams, driving adoption, and elevating products through education, advocacy, and strategic guidance.

 With my diverse background I have honed my skills in stakeholder management and realistic project management, which I've successfully